Who is it for?

 All pregnant employees are entitled to time off for antenatal care, which will be paid at their normal rate of pay.

-Employees who are fathers / partners have a statutory right to accompany an expectant mother to ante-natal appointments.
+Partners have a statutory right to accompany an expectant mother to ante-natal appointments.
 Special Paid Leave can be granted for up to two appointments.

 Absences due to a pregnancy-related illness, at any time from conception to the start of maternity leave, will not be counted towards the contractual sick pay entitlement, or for disciplinary purposes, or restoring efficiency.